ncrubin/kpoint_eri/kpoint_eri/README.md

 More fine-grained control is given by subroutines that compute the factorization, the lambda values, and the cost estimates.

-Again, since we do not wish to burden all OpenFermion users with these dependencies, testing with GitHub workflows is disabled, but if you install the dependencies, running `pytest` should pass.
+Similar to the case of molecular resource estimation, we do not wish to burden all OpenFermion users with these dependencies, and testing with GitHub workflows is disabled.
+Local testing is encouraged using `pytest`.

 ## Requirements